The easiest ways to send money to family and friends to Côte d'Ivoire

 As such, the best way to send money to Côte d’Ivoire depends on the intended use of the funds and what payment options your recipient has.
 An alternative option is to pay for services directly, removing the middle process of organizing a money transfer.

 KimboCare is one such service that allows you to directly pay for medical treatments using secure blockchain technology.
 People can upload money to the platform from anywhere in the world, which is then converted into ‘health credits’.
 These credits can be used to cover medical treatments in Côte d’Ivoire without requiring currency exchange or withdrawal fees.
-We explain here about how it can save you money.
+We explain here how it can save you money.

 The different ways to send money to Côte d’Ivoire

 Côte d’Ivoire is situated in West Africa and uses the West African CFA Franc (XOF).
-The currency is shared with Mauritania, Mali, Guinea and Guinea-Bissau.
+The currency is shared with Mauritania, Mali, Guinea, and Guinea-Bissau.
 It has the same value as the Central African CFA Franc (XAF).
 The currency is pegged to the euro, which means euro fluctuations affect the CFA Franc.

 There are no restrictions on foreign exchange transactions entering or exiting the country.
 However, you and your recipient will likely need to provide: